SSO - OpenID Connect#

 Keycloak#

 Keycloak is an open source identity and access management (IAM) solution.
-On the video guide below you can see how to integrate Keycloak single sign-on features with Bacularis.
+The video below shows how to integrate Keycloak SSO with Bacularis.

 Okta#